 It's important to remember:

-- the mediator will not decide the outcome.
+- the mediator won't decide the outcome.
 Their role is to help the parties talk about the issues and agree to a resolution

 - crediting or debiting hours of leave